Interested in Dutch mobile banking? Access your bank from the comfort of your phone with our expert guide to mobile

 Mobile banking provides many benefits for expats in the Netherlands including making cross-border payments and moving money between accounts that use the euro, immediacy of service, and lower banking costs.
 With bunq, you can open an account in minutes and make multi-currency payments and overseas card transactions at much cheaper rates.

 There are still some limitations with mobile banking in the Netherlands as well as elsewhere.
 Loan services are limited, as is the ability to transfer money to foreign currency accounts.
 Internet availability can also be an issue; mobile banking relies on a data connection, although Wi-Fi and internet coverage in the Netherlands is generally quite good.

 Making mobile payments in the Netherlands

 Mobile payment apps in the Netherlands are available for both Apple and Android phones.
 The most popular is the iDEAL app.
 The Dutch online payments specialist has a 57% share of the e-commerce market in the Netherlands, with over half of its payments made through mobile banking.
 Other popular apps providers of mobile payments in the Netherlands include OK (which was developed by the team behind iDEAL), Payconiq, and PayPal.
 Individual Dutch banks generally have their own apps, as well.

 Security for mobile banking

 There have been consumer fears across Europe concerning mobile banking and mobile payments.
 However, doing banking through mobile devices is actually a safer way to bank and manage finances.
 Payment systems frequently use biometric data, such as fingerprint identification or voice activation; these are more secure than a PIN or signature.
 Additionally, payment systems and mobile banking in the Netherlands are heavily encrypted, so there is no compromise to security levels.

-You can protect yourself against fraud and security breaches by taking measures such as:
+You can protect your finances against fraud and security breaches by taking measures such as:

 - keeping everything password protected where necessary and using a high-strength password;